Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

-Even though the relationship between the effective Ising Hamiltonian (\ref{eq: final effective Ising Hamiltonian}) and the $XY$ Hamiltonian (\ref{eq: def 3d XY model}) holds for low densities of impurity bonds, it is useful to treat the effective Ising Hamiltonian (\ref{eq: final effective Ising Hamiltonian}) in its own right, i.e., without requiring the impurity bonds to be dilute within the host lattice.
+Even though the quantitative mapping from the $XY$ Hamiltonian (\ref{eq: def 3d XY model}) to the effective Ising Hamiltonian (\ref{eq: final effective Ising Hamiltonian}) only holds for low densities of impurity bonds, it is useful to study the effective Ising Hamiltonian (\ref{eq: final effective Ising Hamiltonian}) in its own right, i.e., without requiring the impurity bonds to be dilute.

 A maximally dense superlattice is defined by